kadamwhite/mbtapi/README.md

   // ...
 });

+// Returns arrival/departure predictions, plus vehicle locations and alert
+// headers, for a number of routes mbtapi.predictionsByRoutes([
+  'Green-B', 'Green-C', 'Green-D', 'Green-E' ]).then(function( predictions ) {
+  // ...
+});

 // Returns arrival/departure predictions, plus vehicle location, for a trip mbtapi.predictionsByTrip( '28192827' ).then(function( predictions ) {
   // ...